lapps/org.lappsgrid.examples/README.md

     [INFO] Started Jetty Server
 ```
 To verify the server is running visit
 <a target="_blank" href="http://localhost:8080/whitespace_tokenizer/jsServices">http://localhost:8080/whitespace_tokenizer/jsServices</a>.
+Note that `whitespace_tokenizer` is the value of the `artifactID` property in your pom file.
 You should see the following in your browser:

 ![JSON RPC](images/jsServices.png)